 Some people group “complementary and alternative medicine” together under the acronym CAM.
 There are many types of CAM.
-The National Institutes of Health (NIH) group them into five broad categories.
+The National Institutes of Health (NIH) group them into

 Mind-body therapies focus on the relationship between the mind and body to help treat or manage a condition.
 Some examples include: